Accord Paritaire - Joint agreement

 Each rider is entitled to a minimum of 35 days of annual leave per year.

-A new Accord Paritaire was negotiated in 2017 by Gianni Bugno (CPA) and Iwan Spekenbrink (AIGCP) and came into effect on 1 January 2018.
+A new Joint Agreement was negotiated in 2023 by Adam Hansen (CPA’s president) and Richard Plugge (AIGCP’s president) and came into effect on 1 January 2024.

 Joint agreements